ABOUT ClimateSERV

 (2) North American Multi-Model Ensemble (NMME) dataset

-Forecasts of future precipitation are also critical to decision-makers.
-The NMME dataset, a compliation by National Oceanic and Atmospheric Administration (NOAA), reflects cutting edge work on seasonal forecasting.
-A SERVIR AST project has taken the NMME data and performed bias correction and spatial disaggregation using standard, well-accepted techniques to generate daily, 180-day temperature and precipitation forecasts for the entire globe.
-These seasonal forecasts, along with the CHIRPS historical rainfall data, provide an overall perspective to connect rainfall patterns from the past to future rainfall (up to 180 days out) as projected by NMME.
+Accurate precipitation forecasts are crucial for decision-makers.
+The NMME dataset, compiled by the National Oceanic and Atmospheric Administration (NOAA), represents state-of-the-art work in seasonal forecasting.
+A SERVIR AST project has enhanced the NMME data by applying bias correction and spatial disaggregation using widely accepted techniques.
+This process generates daily temperature and precipitation forecasts for up to 180 days, covering the entire globe.
+When combined with CHIRPS historical rainfall data, these seasonal forecasts offer a comprehensive view, linking past rainfall patterns to future projections, providing a valuable tool for anticipating weather trends and planning accordingly.

 (3) MODIS-derived Normalized Difference Vegetation Index (eMODIS NDVI)

-SERVIR is also piloting the USGS pentadal eMODIS NDVI dataset at 250m spatial resolution over West Africa.
-NDVI, a measure of vegetation condition, provides a proxy for agricultural productivity by showing photosynthetic activity.
-By providing this 15 year dataset, SERVIR is enabling Ministries of Agriculure and the international donor community to explore how CHIRPS and NMME data link to vegetation growth and health.
-(The NDVI dataset is being expanded to other parts of Africa and beyond.)
-ClimateSERV enables decision-makers to link historical precipitation trends (CHIRPS) to past vegetation trends (NDVI) to gain insight into potential vegetation growth and health based on seasonal (up to 180 days) precipitation and temperature forecasts (NMME).
+SERVIR is also piloting the USGS pentadal eMODIS NDVI dataset, which provides 250m spatial resolution data over West Africa.
+NDVI, an indicator of vegetation health, serves as a proxy for agricultural productivity by measuring photosynthetic activity.
+By offering a 15-year NDVI dataset, SERVIR empowers Ministries of Agriculture and international donors to explore how CHIRPS rainfall data and NMME forecasts relate to vegetation growth and health.
+This dataset is also being expanded to other regions of Africa and beyond.
+Through ClimateSERV, decision-makers can link historical precipitation trends (CHIRPS) with past vegetation conditions (NDVI) to predict potential vegetation growth and health using seasonal precipitation and temperature forecasts (NMME) for up to 180 days.

 Application Uses

-With this tool, decision-makers can download, view, graph, and interpret the CHIRPS, eMODIS NDVI, and NMME seasonal forecast data in a web-based user interface.
-ClimateSERV can help decision-makers assess and monitor large-scale rainfall patterns, analyze how those patterns may be affected by climate change, determine likelihood of drought, and infer crop condition.
-Kenya Meteorological Service field offices are already using the data to provide climate resilience guidance to farmers.
-For example, KMS's Kericho office is using the CHIRPS dataset to downscale seasonal climate outlooks for farmers' use in planning crop cultivars and planting times.
-SERVIR hubs plan to train end-users in their regions to use and analyze the CHIRPS, NMME, and NDVI data through ClimateSERV.
-Use of seasonal forecasts by end-users has been increasing.
-ClimateSERV will assist in the conversion of these large datasets into actionable information.
-For more information check out the Help Center and use cases.
+With ClimateSERV, decision-makers can easily download, view, graph, and interpret CHIRPS, eMODIS NDVI, and NMME seasonal forecast data through a web-based interface.
+This tool helps users assess large-scale rainfall patterns, analyze the potential impacts of climate change, evaluate drought likelihood, and infer crop conditions.
+For instance, Kenya Meteorological Service (KMS) field offices are already using CHIRPS data to guide farmers on climate resilience strategies.
+The KMS Kericho office leverages CHIRPS to downscale seasonal climate outlooks, aiding farmers in choosing crop varieties and determining planting times.
+SERVIR hubs plan to train end-users across their regions to utilize and analyze CHIRPS, NMME, and NDVI data via ClimateSERV.
+As the use of seasonal forecasts continues to rise, ClimateSERV helps convert complex datasets into actionable insights.
+For more information, visit the Help Center or explore use cases.

 ClimateSERV is brought to you by SERVIR, a joint initiative of NASA, USAID, and leading geospatial organizations in Asia, Africa, and Latin America, SERVIR partners with countries and organizations to address critical challenges in climate change, food and water security, water-related disasters, land use, and air quality.